VasilikiZarkadoula/NLP-Paper-Reproducability-Study/mitigating_bias/perf_eval/README.md

 score 0.0.1a0 python library has a bug.
 In the setup file of the source code, a README file is opened that does not exists.
-Instead there is as ReadMe file.
-We changed their setup code, line 24, to long_description=open('ReadMe.md').read().
+Instead, there is as ReadMe file in the source code.
+We changed the setup.py code, line 24, to long_description=open('ReadMe.md').read().
+The changed script with the solved bug can be found in score1 folder.